Ming Tsai: Cookbook author

 Tsai is the author of five cookbooks: Blue Ginger, Simply Ming, Ming's Master Recipes, Simply Ming: One-Pot Meals, and Simply Ming in Your Kitchen.

 Awards and recognition

 Tsai won the Daytime Emmy award in 1999, in the category Outstanding Service Show Host.
 Tsai's Blue Ginger Restaurant was inducted into the Culinary Hall of Fame in 2012.
 In 2000, Ming was on the 50 Most Beautiful People list published by People magazine.

+Controversies

+In 2023, Tsai issued an apology after making a joke about a roofie, a slang reference to date rape drugs, during an interview with Irene Li for WBUR radio station's Curated Cuisine series.

 Personal life

 Tsai and Polly Talbott have been married since April 1996.
 They have two sons, David and Henry.
+They are allegedly named after Henry David Hwang.
 David Talbott, Tsai's squash coach at Yale, and Mark Talbott, a former World No. 1 hardball squash player, are Tsai's brothers-in-law.
-His niece is Lauren Tsai.
-According to Henry Louis Gates's PBS program Finding Your Roots, Tsai is a 116th-generation descendant of Qin Shi Huang (259 BC – 210 BC), founder of the Qin dynasty and the first emperor of a unified China.
+Lauren Tsai, the American actress, is his niece.
+According to Henry Louis Gates's PBS program Finding Your Roots, Tsai is a 116th-generation descendant of the Yellow Emperor (27th century BCE).